biowpn/bioweapon/_posts/2024-01-18-what-the-func.md

 - The 2nd one, *Bug 34 - Need type-erased wrappers for move-only callable objects*, has broken link
 - The 3rd one, *P0288R2 "The Need for std::unique_function"*, gives me 404.
 I changed R2 to R1 in the URL and now it redirects to P0288R1, which is just the 1st paper N4543 but a later revision.

-So we essentially have one paper, N4543/P0288R2 to work with.
+So I essentially have one paper N4543/P0288R2 to work with.
 The "Motivation" section is lengthy, but what it says is basically we need non-copyable `function` for the following use cases:
 > - Lambdas with move-only capture: `[u = std::move(u)](io_response r)
 {r.send_next(u);}`
 > - An event dispatching system, for example, might wish to manage ownership of event handler